b4stet/py_aqua/readme.md

     - `helper` is a sentence indicating in which case reviewer should select this option
     - `review` is a sentence interpreting the review option and will appear in the report
     - `remediation` is a sentence indicating remediation when needed and will appear in the report
+    - `short` is a short version of the remediation that will be used in the executive summary of the docx version of the report

+### Constraints
-Also, due to `id` and qcm `option` being used as keys in answers and review files, some constraints should be followed:
+Due to `id` and qcm `option` being used as keys in answers and review files, some constraints should be followed for their values:
 - no white space (for qcm options, '_' are replaced by white space on rendering),
 - no '-',
 - keyword `review` is forbidden.

-### Identifiers unicity
-Identifiers in quiz config must be unique within their category:
+Also, identifiers in quiz config must be unique within their category:
 - section IDs must be uniques
 - for a given section, group IDs must be unique
 - for a given group, item IDs must be unique
 - for a given table, column IDs must be unique

 ## Gap analysis config
-Gap analysis report contains a `summary` chapter, then one for each category, and finally an appendix reproducing user answers.
+Gap analysis report contains several chapters:
+- a `summary` chapter,
+- one chapter for each category,
+- an appendix reproducing user answers.

 ### Scoring
 Several plots are built from scores: